WaleeTheRobot/order-flow-bot/README.md

 #### Auto

-Automatically trades the selected strategies.
+Automatically trades the selected strategies for both long and short.
+Disables the Trade Direction.
 This is NOT recommended, but is an option.
 Only custom created strategies should be considered if this option is used.
-Both the default strategies "Delta Chaser and Range Rebound" are NOT designed for fully automated trading.
+None of the default strategies available for OrderFlowBot are designed for fully automated trading.

 #### Reset Direction